How Do You Calculate Deductions for an Employee's Notice Period Resignation?

 Balwinder Sharma

-How to make full and final payment during notice period
+How do I make the full and final payment during the notice period?

 tsivasankaran

-I am not very clear about the question However whatever I have understood from the question, I am giving my response
+I am not very clear about the question.
+However, from what I have understood, I am giving my response.

-1. If an employee has given three month's notice as per the letter given to him, where is the question of deduction?
-You will relieve him at the end of third month and you would have paid salary to him for all these three months
+1. If an employee has given three months' notice as per the letter given to him, where is the question of deduction?
+You will relieve him at the end of the third month, and you would have paid salary to him for all these three months.

-3. If an employee gives partial notice say 30 days, then you need to recover only for balance 60 days.
+3. If an employee gives partial notice, say 30 days, then you need to recover only for the balance 60 days.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute